dcallus/fantasy_java_rpg/fantasy_lab_detailed.md

 * Create method that takes in treasure and adds value to party treasure.
 * Create an attack method that allows every party member to attack or cast a spell.
 * Create a heal method that allows any medic to heal all members of the party.
-* Allow rooms to randomly assign an enemy to defeat or treasure to find once user enters the room.
+* Allow rooms to randomly assign an player.enemy to defeat or treasure to find once user enters the room.